EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 #### 9.1 Create Keycloak Client

-Render and apply the `workspace-api` Keycloak client, with protocol mappers so its tokens carry an `aud` claim naming itself (the workspace-api app rejects tokens lacking this) and a `groups` claim (used to resolve workspace ownership/membership):
+Render and apply the `workspace-api` Keycloak client, with protocol mappers so its tokens carry an `aud` claim naming itself (the workspace-api app rejects tokens lacking this) and a `groups` claim (used to resolve workspace ownership/membership).
+This also creates an `admin` client role and a `workspace-admin` group granting it, with `KEYCLOAK_TEST_ADMIN` added as a member - the app itself checks this role (independent of any ingress-layer enforcement) to grant access across every workspace rather than just ones the caller owns:

 ```bash
 source ~/.eoepca/state